 In about 3 in 4 people who develop diverticula, the diverticula cause no harm or symptoms.
 The term diverticulosis means that diverticula are present, but do not cause any symptoms or problems.
 In most cases, the condition will not be known about as there are no symptoms.
 Sometimes diverticula are discovered as an incidental finding if you are having tests such as colonoscopy or barium enema for other reasons.

-This term is used when diverticula cause intermittent, lower abdominal pain or bloating (but where there is no inflammation or infection - which is discussed later).
+This term is used when diverticula cause intermittent, lower tummy (abdominal) pain or bloating (without swelling (inflammation) or infection - discussed later).
 The pain is usually crampy and tends to come and go.
-The pain is most commonly in the lower left part of the abdomen.
-You may get ease from pain and bloating by going to the toilet to pass stools.
+The pain is most commonly in the lower left part of the tummy (abdomen).
+You may get ease from pain and bloating by going to the toilet to pass stools (faeces).
 Some people develop diarrhoea or constipation, and some people pass mucus with their stools.
 It is not clear how diverticula cause these symptoms.

 Symptoms of diverticular disease can be similar to those that occur with a condition called irritable bowel syndrome (IBS).
 However, IBS usually affects younger adults.
 So, symptoms that first develop in a younger adult are more likely to be due to IBS and symptoms that first develop in older people are more likely to be due to diverticular disease.
 However, in some cases it is difficult to tell if symptoms are due to diverticular disease or to IBS.

 Diverticulitis is a condition where one or more of the diverticula become inflamed and infected.
 This may occur if some faeces get trapped and stagnate in a diverticulum.
-Bacteria (germs) in the trapped faeces may then multiply and cause infection.
+Germs (bacteria) in the trapped faeces may then multiply and cause infection.
 About 1 in 5 people with diverticula develop a bout of diverticulitis at some stage.
 Some people have recurring bouts of diverticulitis.
 Symptoms of diverticulitis include:

 - A constant pain in the abdomen.
 It is most commonly in the lower left side of the abdomen, but can occur in any part of the abdomen.